bdong5/application-tracker/README.md

 # AppTrack

 AppTrack helps users manage and keep track of their job applications.
 AppTrack keeps track of job titles, companies applied to, location, and application date.
 It allows the user to stay organized and simplifies the task of managing multiple applications.
+AppTrack utilizes both Python and SQLite.

 Main screen: The user can view their active applications, insert, delete, or view a specific appliation.